The Back Story: Binance Smart Chain (BSC)

 Realizing time is of the essence in establishing a cost-effective alternative to Ethereum, Binance cuts the time-consuming task of building its own smart-contracts from the ground up, and implements its own PoA (proof of authority) protocol.

 In fact, BSC even uses a specific PoA consensus algorithm; Proof of Staked Authority (PoSA.)
 In this particular protocol, there are only 21 validators confirming transactions, at any given time.
-In turn, this makes BSC more centralized than other platforms.
+This makes BSC more centralized than other platforms.

 Interestingly, BSC engineers its platform to become compatible with Ethereum.
 That is to say; it can run apps and execute smart contracts, using Ethereum’s model but charging its users only a fraction of Ethereum’s gas fees.